Yvand/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

 The basic configuration of the trust between SharePoint and Azure AD is now finished.
 Let's test it by signing-in with an Azure AD user.

-### Test sign-in with an Azure AD user
+## Sign-in to SharePoint site as a member user in Azure Active Directory

-### Create an Azure AD test user in the Azure portal
+Azure Active Directory has [2 type of users](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-b2b-user-properties): Guest users and Member users.
+Let's start with a member user.

-The objective of this section is to create a test user in the Azure portal.
+### Create a member user in Azure Active Directory

 1. In the Azure portal, on the leftmost pane, select **Azure Active Directory**.
 In the **Manage** pane, select **Users**.